slr-ladders/theladders.github.com/source/_posts/2015-07-31-visual-state-testing-with-mock-data.markdown

 ## The Mock Data

-Once we had defined how we were going to request mock data, we had to decide how to define it.
+Once we defined how we were going to request mock data, we had to decide how to provide it.
 The brute force approach of forcing developers to hand-code all desired variations wasn’t acceptable.
 This would have been a burden on developers and the end result would have been brittle.
 Any future updates to the data models would have forced developers to go back and update all of the previously defined mock data.

 Our approach is to randomly generate all mock data.
 This way developers only have to define a generation function once per data point and then simply generate as many instances of those data points as are requested.
 This makes it much easier to cover all data states and eliminates hand coded data as long as you provide re-usable utility methods for string fields like names and titles.

 ## The Code

-For these newer pages our server code is written entirely in Scala with Spring bindings.
+Our server code is written entirely in Scala with Spring bindings.

 Example entry point code:
 ``` scala Example entry point code